HEaslea/SDE_Notes/GENERAL/Reversing through Containers.md

     }
     cout << E;
 ```
-This is a very shit way of doing it lol, but you get the concept.
+This is a terrible way of doing it lol, but you get the concept.

 [Reverse Algorithm](https://en.cppreference.com/w/cpp/algorithm/reverse)
 Requires the `#include <algorithm>`